 Floating Regasification – a reality check

-Many years ago, an old sea bear and meanwhile a good friend told me that whatever you do on land gets inevitably harder when you are on the water.
-Space is confined and processes that have been designed for still land are exposed to all kinds of movements.
+Many years ago, an old sea bear and a good friend told me that whatever you do on land is inevitably harder when you are on the water.
+Space is confined and processes designed for still land are exposed to all kinds of movements.

 This simple deduction stuck with me and shaped my thinking when it comes to industrial processes off the shore – especially when it comes to LNG.

 At the last GasTech, FSRU’s were all the rage.
-No wonder as those vessels are being noted as technologically mature by now.
-They also appear to be a quick way to get LNG into a yet to be developed market for LNG.
-And to be totally open with you – this reasoning strikes more than just a cord with any sane person.
+No wonder those vessels are being noted as technologically mature by now.
+They also appear to be a quick way to get LNG into a yet-to-be-developed market for LNG.
+And to be open with you – this reasoning strikes more than just a cord with any sane person.

 Tuck the processing part of the receiving terminal onto the vessel and henceforth you deliver Natural Gas, not a super-cold liquid that needs processing before it can be used.
-Besides, all the design, engineering and building part can be done in the dock of a shipyard instead of some point in the total wilderness (potentially) providing lots of savings as the plants comes all built up, pre-tried, pre-stress-tested to the theater of operations.
+Besides, all the design, engineering, and building parts can be done in the dock of a shipyard instead of some point in the total wilderness (potentially) providing lots of savings as the plants come all built up, pre-tried, pre-stress-tested to the theater of operations.
 Wherever this may be.

 Cool …

-FSRU’s are still basically a ship with its constrained deck space where industrial processes must be performed in perpetual movement.
-That’s not a technological problem as the processes involved do not much more than exchanging heat.
+FSRUs are still basically ships with a constrained deck space where industrial processes must be performed in perpetual movement.
+That’s not a technological problem as the processes involved do not do much more than exchange heat.
 It rather is a problem of putting things – that were designed for operations from the solid ground – onto a wallowing deck.
 Those are really big boats, so they cannot enter any little bitsy harbor just as LNG Carriers can’t go everywhere.
-Even some deep-water harbors need dredging in order to put those FSRU’s there.
+Even some deep-water harbors need dredging to put those FSRUs there.

 And even with the comfort of this kind of tank capacity, making sure that the next vessel can dump his entire cargo at once, is one of the most important things on the mind of any terminal manager.

-If then, the cargo vessel just shows up one day late because there was some event (storm, machines broke down, …) then there is no more LNG left to vaporize and send out capacity of the terminal goes to zero.
+If then, the cargo vessel just shows up one day late because there was some event (storm, machines broke down, …) then there is no more LNG left to vaporize, and the send-out capacity of the terminal goes to zero.
 In the worst case and if the delay becomes substantial, the FSRU warms up which means tanks need to be cooled down before the transport vessel can unload which again needs time putting further strain on the supply chain.
-This is all manageable, but as there always needs to be plenty of time spacing between the slots in order to be sure that there is no bust-up, running those terminals on base-load is elusive.
+This is all manageable, but as there always needs to be plenty of time spacing between the slots to be sure that there is no bust-up, running those terminals on base load is elusive.

 The numbers advanced by the FSRU owners and operators are all prettied up as they claim that an FSRU can run like an onshore terminal.
-They look good in theory but anyone who has expertise in running an FSRU’s will be blunt about it.
+They look good in theory but anyone who has expertise in running an FSRU will be blunt about it.
 They never work like clockwork in real life.
-Too small and too many things messing with operations.
+Too small and too many things mess with operations.

 Any FSRU is always a lot more expensive than an onshore terminal of the same size.